 - have recently given birth

-If a risk is identified, your work conditions or hours must be temporarily adjusted.
-You may also be given suitable alternative work.
-If no such work is available, you are entitled to health and safety leave.
+If the assessment finds a risk, your manager must temporarily change your work conditions or your working hours.
+They may also offer you suitable alternative work.
+If no suitable alternative is available, you are entitled to health and safety leave.

 Payment during health and safety leave

-You are entitled to basic pay plus any allowance normally paid, for the first 21 calendar days of leave.
+You are entitled to basic pay and any normal allowances for the first 21 days of leave.

 Pay does not include additional amounts you would receive for: